Male Infertility: Causes, Testing, and Integrative Treatment Options

 Hormonal Imbalances and HPG Axis Disruption

-Healthy spermatogenesis depends on coordinated signaling between testosterone, FSH, and LH.
+Healthy spermatogenesis depends on coordinated signaling between testosterone, follicle-stimulating hormone (FSH), and luteinizing hormone (LH).
 Disruption of this axis can impair sperm production even when testosterone levels fall within reference ranges.
 Contributors may include chronic stress, thyroid dysfunction, excess estrogenic burden, insulin resistance, and inflammatory signaling.

 A varicocele involves enlarged veins in the scrotum that impair normal blood flow and heat regulation.
 This can raise testicular temperature and reduce oxygen delivery, both of which negatively affect sperm production and quality.
-Varicoceles are one of the most common potentially reversible contributors to male infertility and often exist alongside other underlying stressors.
+Varicoceles are among the most common potentially reversible contributors to male infertility and often coexist with other underlying stressors.

 Some men have genetic factors—such as Y-chromosome microdeletions or chromosomal abnormalities—that directly impair sperm production or quality.
 While these factors cannot be changed, identifying them is important for setting expectations and guiding appropriate treatment or assisted reproductive decisions.